mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 We would like to know the richness of each of these rabund files as well as the richness that is shared between the three communities.
-As an example, let\'s analyze patient B. To generate data for a rarefaction curve use the [rarefaction.single](rarefaction.single)
+As an example, let's analyze patient B. To generate data for a rarefaction curve use the [rarefaction.single](rarefaction.single)
 command: